athena-live/athena_live/README.md

 # Athena.Live

-Athena.Live is a Django-powered professional networking platform inspired by LinkedIn.
+Athena.Live is a Django-powered professional networking platform.
 The platform helps professionals showcase their experience, connect with peers, share insights, chat in real time, explore job opportunities, and unlock premium features backed by analytics.

 ## Quick Start